Basic information |

-Emotional abuse leaves lasting scars on the soul that are not visible but are deeply felt.
-Abusers intentionally employ tactics such as manipulation, embarrassment, denial of love, Isolation, and humiliation aimed to undermine an individual’s emotional and psychological well-being.
-[1] Goldsmith, … “Awareness for emotional abuse.”
-Modern psychology and researchers emphasize understanding, identifying, and addressing emotional abuse as a serious psychological concern that can have a profound impact on an individual’s interpersonal, social, and psychological well-being.
-[2] Thompson, … “Childhood emotional abuse.”Emotional abuse is not limited to romantic or interpersonal relationships, emotional abuse can occur in various forms such as family relationships, workplaces, educational and community settings.
+Emotional abuse leaves scars on the soul that are not visible but are deeply felt.
+Abusers intentionally hurt deeply so that they can manipulate, embarrass, isolate, and humiliate .
+[2] Goldsmith, … “Awareness for emotional abuse.”
+Modern psychology emphasizes understanding, identifying, and addressing emotional abuse as a serious psychological concern that can impact the interpersonal, social, and psychological well-being of an individual.
+[3] Thompson, … “Childhood emotional abuse.”Emotional abuse is not limited to romantic or interpersonal relationships, emotional abuse can occur in various forms such as family relationships, workplaces, educational and community settings.

 Key aspects or indicators of emotional abuse.

-During the lecture review of research on emotional abuse and understanding key aspects, it was found that emotional abuse is a multifaceted, complex, and dynamic pattern of behaviors that manifest differently.
-The research focuses on understanding and identifying the signs of emotional abuse by measuring 6 key aspects that are interconnected and overlap in the experience of emotional abuse.
+During the lecture review and understanding key dimensions of psychological abuse, it was found that emotional abuse is a multidimensional and complex topic.
+The research on development and validation of emotional abuse scale, focuses on understanding and identifying an individuals emotional tendencies by measuring 6 key facets that are interconnected and overlap with one another.

-Dependent: In a relationship, mutual respect, encouragement, and support are the key aspects that make it healthy.
-In some cases power dynamics play a key role where the victim’s autonomy is diminished, creating a sense of dependence.
+Dependency: In a relationship, mutual respect is a key to a healthy emotional bond.
+In some cases, a one-sided love or affection plays a key role where a person may feel pissed off, creating a sense of dependence.
 People who score high in this trait do not necessarily mean they are emotionally abused but feelings of being trapped and excessive dependence in a relationship can be a sign of emotional abuse.

-Distrusting: Distrust refers to a lack of confidence, faith, or belief in someone.
-It involves suspicion of the intentions of a person, motives, and truthfulness of others.
-Past experiences might be the reason behind the rise of these experiences.
+Distrusting: Distrust means a lack of faith, or belief in someone.
+Feeling suspicion of the intentions of a person, and truthfulness of others without any apparent reason can indicate there may be past experiences which may have impacted individuals emotional state.

 Restrained: Restraint refers to a situation where a person may feel limited, controlled, or held back.
 The feeling of being restrained can be a sign of other psychological conditions but being restrained can have a profound impact on interpersonal relationships.